Top 5 Hydrosols For Your Health: Essential Water

 Besides having a heavenly scent that has become popularized in the world of perfumes, soaps, shampoos and beauty products, lavender as a plant, essential oil and hydrosol boasts some pretty potent medicinal properties that can be used to help treat a wide variety of health ailments.

 One of the most notable and ultimately effective properties of lavender is its ability to help relieve the symptoms of stress and anxiety.
-In today’s fast-paced, high-demand lifestyle, it’s easy for us to become consumed by stress and anxiety and not even realize it.
-Not all forms of stress are the ‘sweaty palms, headache and tension’ type – sometimes stress can be low-grade and underlying.
+In today’s fast-paced, high-demand lifestyle, it’s easy to become consumed by stress and anxiety without even realizing it.
+Not all forms of stress are the ‘sweaty palms, headache and tension’ type – sometimes stress can below-grade and underlying.

 This usually causes serious hormone imbalances over time and generally leads to a wide variety of health ailments.
-So by alleviating stress and anxiety regularly, you can prevent the onset of many health issues long before they become a problem.
+So by alleviating stress and anxiety regularly, you can prevent many health issues long before they become a problem.

-Lavender also boasts some really potent natural antiseptic properties which make it highly effective for general topical use in terms of preventing the onset of infections, inflammation and general irritation.
-I enjoy using it in on the surface of my skin to treat minor wounds and sores as well as a natural skin toner and even a light deodorizer (very effective at killing germs related to foul odors).
+Lavender also boasts some really potent natural antiseptic properties which make it highly effective for general topical use in terms of preventing the onset of infections, inflammation, and general irritation.
+I enjoy using it in on the surface of my skin to treat minor wounds and sores.
+Also, it works well as a natural skin toner and even a light deodorizer (very effective at killing odorous germs).